Top 3 Tips for Grieving After a Wrongful Death

 - Don't be offended by all the grieving advice friends and others will give you.
 Some will tell you to get a psychiatrist, and others will tell your their death stories and how they got over grieving.
-Just try and be understanding that they feel your pain, and they are in pain because they empathize.
+Just try and understand that they feel your pain, and they are in pain because they empathize.
 Those are your real friends.
 So don't be a jerk.

 Most of all, grief after a wrongful death presents many expressions and manifestations.
 But each person's grief is unique to them.
 You can't create a formula that works for each person.
 Some of you may want to speak to the DA if it's a murder.
 Others may have no choice but to deal with a wrongful death lawyer if they are to have any chance of getting compensation after losing the income the decedent brought to his or her family.

 If you don't, you can blow the statute of limitations and blow your chances at a civil resolution.
-However, ultimately, a real test of healing is dealing with unresolved grief when facing the killer of their loved one.
+However, ultimately, a real test of healing deals with unresolved grief when facing the killer of their loved one.
 One way or another, you want some kind of justice.
 And if they walk or get less jail time, you will likely be devastated.

 Or maybe they had no insurance or assets, and they got life in jail.
 How are you going to survive?
-Obviously, it makes it much more difficult to find inner peace when your world was turned upside down, and the killer did not get public justice.
+It makes it much more difficult to find inner peace when your world was turned upside down, and the killer did not get public justice.
 Wrongful death cases are particularly tricky and horrific because of the loss of innocence.
 Just the thought that someone had the gall to act so irresponsibly that they took a life.

 How devastating and incomprehensible is that?
 Holding the perpetrator liable in court can become a personal crusade for many as part of dealing with their grief.
 A famous example of this includes the Goldman family, doggedly pursuing their son's killer, O.J.
 Simpson.
-In that case, OJ did not even know the victim, who was dropping off some expensive sunglasses OJ's estranged wife had left at a nearby restaurant.
+In that case, OJ did not even know the victim, who was dropping off some expensive sunglasses OJ's estranged wife had left at a nearby Los Angeles restaurant.
 Mr. Goldman's dad harnessed his shock and rage.
 But his family was bewildered beyond belief.
-In the end, each personal injury is catastrophic and very personal.
+In the end, each personal injury is catastrophic and very private.
 So dealing with grief from a wrongful death will take time, based upon your unique situation.